AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 The first step of the fresco set up will be to start from the bottom.

-The height groups will have to configure the Rubik's cubes of the line AH and then AG to the top.
+The eight groups will have to configure the Rubik's cubes of the line AG and then AF to the top.

 To stick all the Rubik's cubes to the wall double-sided foam tape will be placed at each corner of the Rubik's cubes.
 The tape should touch 4 Rubik's cubes at the same time.

 It should not have any tape in the middle of the Rubik's cubes because the middle face is magnetic.